 Daycare insurance, also known as childcare insurance, is designed to meet the unique needs of businesses in the childcare industry, whether the business is operated out of a home or in a service center.
 The annual cost of daycare insurance ranges from $250 for an in-home childcare business to $2,000 for a larger daycare center.

-Every childcare business is unique and therefore has insurance needs requiring coverage specific to the business.
+Every childcare business is unique and therefore has specific insurance needs.
 What every daycare has in common is that working with children creates the potential for significant risk.
-If you want clarity on the various types of daycare insurance coverage that your business needs, reach out to the experts at Next Insurance.
+If you want help navigating the various types of daycare insurance coverage that your daycare may need, reach out to the experts at Insurance321.

 Who Needs Daycare Insurance